ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

          itr.join();
    }

 No matter how many optimizations are applied to ``foo``, the application will always require the same amount of time because the end-to-end performance is limited by ``bar``.
 However, a 5% speed-up in ``bar`` results in the end-to-end performance improving by 5%.
 This trend continues linearly, with a 10% speed-up in ``bar`` yielding a 10% speed-up in end-to-end performance, and so on, up to a 30% speed-up, at which point ``bar`` runs as fast as ``foo``.
 Any speed-up to ``bar`` beyond 30% still only yields an end-to-end performance improvement of 30% because the application is now limited by performance of ``foo``, as demonstrated below in the causal profiling visualization:

 .. image:: ../data/causal-foobar.png
    :alt: Visualization of the performance improvements for two functions with causal profiling

 The full details of the causal profiling methodology can be found in the paper `Coz: Finding Code that Counts with Causal Profiling <http://arxiv.org/pdf/1608.03676v1.pdf>`_.
 The author's implementation is publicly available on `GitHub <https://github.com/plasma-umass/coz>`_.

 Getting started
 ========================================

 To effectively use causal profiling, it is important to understand a few key concepts, such as progress points.

 Progress points
 -----------------------------------

 Causal profiling requires "progress points" to track progress through the code in between samples.
 Progress points must be triggered in a deterministic manner via instrumentation.
 This can happen in three different ways:

-* `Omnitrace <https://github.com/ROCm/omnitrace>`_ can leverage the callbacks from Kokkos-Tools, OpenMP-Tools, roctracer, etc. and the wrappers around functions for MPI, NUMA, RCCL, etc. to act as progress points
+* `ROCm Systems Profiler <https://github.com/ROCm/rocprofiler-systems>`_ can leverage the callbacks from Kokkos-Tools, OpenMP-Tools, roctracer, etc. and the wrappers around functions for MPI, NUMA, RCCL, etc. to act as progress points
 * Users can leverage the :doc:`runtime instrumentation capabilities <./instrumenting-rewriting-binary-application>` to insert progress points
-* Users can leverage :doc:`User APIs <../how-to/using-omnitrace-api>`,
+* Users can leverage :doc:`User APIs <../how-to/using-rocprof-sys-api>`,
   such as ``OMNITRACE_CAUSAL_PROGRESS``

 .. note::

    Binary rewrite to insert progress points is not supported.
 When a rewritten binary runs, Dyninst translates the instruction pointer address in order to perform the instrumentation.
-As a result, call stack samples never return instruction pointer addresses within the valid Omnitrace range.
+As a result, call stack samples never return instruction pointer addresses within the valid ROCm Systems Profiler range.

 Key concepts
 -----------------------------------